Called: 1987 Silk: 2010

 Nigel has a specialist interest in (super)yacht insurance disputes and has previously advised the Treasury in connection with a retrocession dispute for sums in excess of £80million.

-Nigel has a strong practice in the fields of energy, construction and shipbuilding (including superyacht construction).
+Nigel has a strong practice in shipbuilding (including superyacht construction).

 Nigel is an accredited mediator, and has appeared as parties’ representative in mediations.